jkb-ctrl/SoftPyIdentify/README.md

 Example
 -----
-See example.py to see how to use the package.
+See example.py (in https://github.com/jkb-ctrl/SoftPyIdentify-examples) to see how to use the package.

 Notes
 -----